-- 5.6.2 Ask participants these questions, one at a time, and in this order.
-For each question, take a few answers and then move to the next one. - ▶ What happened to Halima and why? - ▶ What would have prevented this situation from happening? - 5.6.3 Tell participants the information below.
+- 5.8.2 Ask participants these questions, one at a time, and in this order.
+For each question, take a few answers and then move to the next one. - ► What happened to Halima and why? - ► What would have prevented this situation from happening? - 5.8.3 Tell participants the information below.
 Link this information to their responses to the above questions.

 In SILC there is a fund, separate from the Main Fund, called the Social Fund, to help members who have emergencies or who face unhappy events.
-Money from the Social Fund is used to assist SILC members for these types of events:
+Money from the Social Fund is used to make non-repayable grants to assist SILC members for these types of events: